W427697/Discord-/docs/essentials/controls.md

 <Callout variant="info" icon="💡">

-The <code>date</code> control will convert the date into a UNIX timestamp when the value changes.
+The `date` control will convert the date into a UNIX timestamp when the value changes.
 It's a known limitation that will be fixed in a future release.
 If you need to represent the actual date, you'll need to update the story's implementation and convert the value into a date object.

 </Callout>